Shopify/krane/README.md

 ### Customizing behaviour with annotations

-- `kubernetes-deploy.shopify.io/timeout-override-seconds` (any resource): Override the tool's hard timeout for one specific resource.
-Value must be a positive number of seconds (digits only).
+- `kubernetes-deploy.shopify.io/timeout-override` (any resource): Override the tool's hard timeout for one specific resource.
+Both full ISO8601 durations and the time portion of ISO8601 durations are valid.
+Value must be between 1 second and 24 hours.
+Example values: 45s / 3m / 1h / PT0.25H

 ### Running tasks at the beginning of a deploy